gearsovwar/TwitchTranslatorBot/README.md

-The bot detects and translates chat messages of other languages into the target language set by the streamer in real-time.
+The bot detects and translates chat messages of other languages into the target language set by the streamer in real-time. (changes implemented within last push new documentation will be released for new commands)

 ## Commands ##